Orifice Gate vs. Roller Gate: What’s the Difference?

 When directly comparing standard models of the Orifice Gate and the Roller Gate, in general, the Roller Gate is considered to be a “lower cost” valve.
 As implied above, this consideration must only be taken into account if stack-up height is available and conveyance type is agreeable to your application.

 Influencers of Cost:

-Several variables can influence the customizations necessary to construct a slide gate built for purpose.
+Several variables can influence the modifications necessary to construct a slide gate built for purpose.
 Among the most common variables are:

 Construction Material Options

 Depending on handled material characteristics, Vortex utilizes special construction materials to build valves for their specific application.
-Such customizations are especially important for materials that are:
+Such modifications are especially important for materials that are: